strength in numbers: join us

 David Oliver Relin's unforgettable story of how two men with a shared dream are changing the world, one pair of eyes at a time is now available in paperback.Learn more

-The Himalayan Cataract Project works to eradicate preventable and curable blindness in the developing world.Receive Our Newsletter
+The Himalayan Cataract Project works to cure needless blindness with the highest quality care at the lowest cost.Receive Our Newsletter

 What We Do